CroquetteTheThe/Stranded_datapack/README.md

 # Roadmap

-[ ] Create the perfect dimension, with almost no land [ ] Make the overworld this new dimension
+- [ ] Create the perfect dimension, with almost no land
+- [ ] Make every villager spawn with a name
+- [ ] Make the overworld this new dimension
-[ ] Rename the files
+- [ ] Rename the files

 # Further ideas

-[ ] Allow multiple biomes (even tho they will all end up being oceans in the end) [ ] Modify nether (like idk, make it void but allow spawning, like in ATM skyblock) [ ] Modify end?
+- [ ] Allow multiple biomes (even tho they will all end up being oceans in the end)
+- [ ] Modify nether (like idk, make it void but allow spawning, like in ATM skyblock)
+- [ ] Modify end?
 Idk how possible it that
-[ ] Allow teleportation portal with a special craft and everything (maybe with an Heart of the Sea?
-That would be sooo cool) [ ] Make the player spawn not very far from an island (it is doable with the `spawn_target` parameter)
+- [ ] Allow teleportation portal with a special craft and everything (maybe with an Heart of the Sea?
+That would be sooo cool)
+- [ ] Make the player spawn not very far from an island (it is doable with the `spawn_target` parameter)

 # How to use this datapack